SPICYJO/sonar-checkstyle-api-profile-importer/README.md

 It communicates with Sonarqube server via web API for 2 times for every rule, so it could take some time to finish importing profile.
 It first **define custom rules** for each template rule.
 Then, it **creates a new profile** that will contain your check rules.
 Once the profile is created, it **activates** newly defined custom rules and non-template rules for the profile.

+I tested on my computer(macOS Big Sur Version 11.2.3, Python 3.6.8) using the example xml file and it worked properly.
+If there is any issue, please feel free to create an issue.

 ## Usage
 To import checkstyle configuration xml file into Sonarqube profile, execute the following command.
 ```bash